AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 To craft or modify items, you need some basic components and a workshop station or any other terrain that may be used to modify items (a pool of water, a source of fire, etc).
-Stand next to the workshop station, drop the components, stand on them, press `M`, and point to the direction of the item-modifying tile.
-The components will be automatically consumed, and the resulting item will appear.
+Stand next to the item-modifying tile (workshop station, source of fire or water), drop the components on the ground, press `M`, and point in the direction of that tile.
+The components will be consumed, and the resulting item will appear.
 For example, you may want to craft a club from a wooden stick and several steel scraps.
 Approach a workshop, drop the components, press `M`, and point to the workshop.
-Some crafting recipes may be found by pressing the `~` command while looking at the terrain you want to use.
+Crafting recipes may be found by pressing the `~` command while looking at the terrain you want to use.